San Ostrich Egg Canteen

 Once collected, a small hole is made in the egg to drain the contents to eat, and the egg is cleaned and filled with water when available.
 The hole is then resealed with beeswax.
 The eggs are often decorated with simple designs as this one is.
 The filled eggs are buried along frequently traveled paths to provide drinking water while hunting and foraging.
 The San also make jewelry from pieces of broken ostrich eggshells.

-This ostrich egg canteen is currently on exhibit in Animal Origin: Tokens and Tools from Faunal Remains.
+This ostrich egg canteen is featured in the virtual exhibit Animal Origin: Tokens and Tools from Faunal Remains.

 Robby Outland (’21) contributed to this post.